Cheapest Security Questionnaire Software in 2026

 Compare affordable security questionnaire software options for startups and small teams that need more control than spreadsheets.

 The cheapest security questionnaire software that is not a spreadsheet is usually a lightweight buyer-answer workspace, not an enterprise RFP platform.
-For small teams, AccountMade and 1up are the clearest public-price starting points in this comparison: AccountMade Pro is $149/month monthly or $119/month annually, while 1up says plans start as low as $250/month.
+AccountMade and 1up both publish entry points: AccountMade's first returned file is free with no card, then Starter is $800 month to month or $9,600 annually for 24 returned files (pricing); 1up says plans start as low as $250/month.

 Cheap should not mean careless.
 A security questionnaire answer is a customer-facing claim.
 The right low-cost tool should help a small team reuse approved language, attach sources, route risky answers, and avoid sending unsupported promises.
 If a tool only makes it faster to paste old answers, it can create a more expensive problem later.